simpixelated/simpixelated.com/content/posts/2022-02-13-32-interviews-0-applications/index.md

 Last year, in a span of about two months, I managed to get interviewed for thirty five different Senior Software Engineer positions without filling out a single application.
 I made it to the final stages with seven companies, received four offers, and eventually accepted an offer that doubled my previous total compensation!
 In this post I'll explain how I did it.

-The fall of 2021 and continuing through to the spring of 2022 has been an insanely hot job market.
+The fall of 2021 was an insanely hot job market (and 2022 is just as hot, as of this writing).
 Between the "Great Resignation", massive shift to remote work, and software continuing to eat the world, the demand for software engineers is sky-high.
 Senior software engineers have always been in high demand, but with almost every position being 100% remote during COVID and many likely to continue post-pandemic, senior engineers are even more coveted by companies unwilling to put in the work to mentor junior developers (lame).
 If you have a few years of experience and haven't had a significant pay raise recently, now is the time to explore the market.

 I was extremely happy with my [previous position](/two-year-work-retrospective), but I felt like I had hit a ceiling for growth.
 The comfort of my job was a good fallback and so I was only willing to accept an offer that was a dramatic jump in both compensation and career growth opportunity.
 I wasn't desperate.
 Without any stress in my day job, I had a higher bandwidth for the stress of interviewing.
 I wanted to line up multiple offers at once, to ratchet up the leverage and [negotiate the best compensation](/always-negotiate-your-salary) possible.
 With these goals in mind I set out on my job search.

 ##### Avoiding the Job Application Black Hole

 The typical job application process is a complete waste of time.
 You have to submit the same basic form, over and over again, usually without ever getting a response, with the hope that you are lucky enough to stand out among the hundreds of other applicants.
-Each application takes at least 30 minutes because:
+Each application takes ten minutes or more because:

 - most of the time you have to enter everything manually, despite also uploading your resume
 - you can't copy and paste because each line is a separate form field